samiralam/rules-compendium/docs/phb/6-equipment/index.md

 **Utilize.** This entry lists things you can do with the tool when you take the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action.
 You can do one of those things each time you take the action.
 This entry also provides the DC for the action.

 **Craft.** This entry lists what, if anything, you can craft with the tool.
-For crafting rules, see “[Crafting Equipment](#CraftingEquipment)” later in the chapter.
+For crafting rules, see "[Crafting Equipment](#CraftingEquipment)" later in the chapter.

 **Variants.** This entry appears if the tool has variants, which are listed.
 Each requires a separate proficiency.